mre/endler.dev/content/2026/rust-coreutils-audit/index.md

 ## Resolve Inputs Before Crossing a Trust Boundary

 [CVE-2026-35368](https://ubuntu.com/security/CVE-2026-35368) is the worst single bug in the audit.
-It's local root code execution.
-And the best part is that you can't see it just by reading the code.
+It's local root code execution in `chroot`.
+The bug is visible if you know what to look for (a `chroot` followed by a function call that loads a dynamic library), but it's the kind of thing that doesn't jump out on a first read.

-Here's the pattern.
+Here's the pattern, simplified from the `chroot` utility.

 ```rust
 chroot(new_root)?;